loomio/loomio_help/content/guides/four-patterns-of-success.md

 #### Group spotlight

 *[mondora](https://blog.loomio.org/2019/02/13/leading-italy-into-the-future-of-work/?utm_campaign=guide&utm_term=help), a cloud software development company practices a culture of openness and transparency,  supporting every employee to fully participate in all aspects of the business.
-Mondora use Loomio to involve all employees in making decisions that affect the company.*
+Mondora use Loomio to involve all employees in making decisions that affect the company.
+[Read more…](https://blog.loomio.org/2019/02/13/leading-italy-into-the-future-of-work/?utm_campaign=guide&utm_term=help)*

 ## 4. They work on working well together